-- 6 Enter y to agree and continue. - The installer displays the following question before the install stops the product processes.
-If the cluster was not configured in secure mode before the upgrade, these questions are not displayed. - Do you want to grant read access to everyone? [y,n,q,?] - To grant read access to all authenticated users, type y. - To grant usergroup specific permissions, type n. - Do you want to provide any usergroups that you would like to grant read access?[y,n,q,?] - To specify usergroups and grant them read access, type y
+- 6 Enter y to agree and continue. - The installer displays the following question before the installer stops the product processes.
+If the cluster was configured in secure mode and the version is prior to 6.2 before upgrade, these questions will be displayed. - Do you want to grant read access to everyone? [y,n,q,?] - To grant read access to all authenticated users, type y. - To grant usergroup specific permissions, type n. - Do you want to provide any usergroups that you would like to grant read access?[y,n,q,?] - To specify usergroups and grant them read access, type v

 - To grant read access only to root users, type n.
-The installer grants read access read access to the root users. - Enter the usergroup names separated by spaces that you would like to grant read access.
-If you would like to grant read access to a usergroup on a specific node, enter like 'usrgrp1@node1', and if you would like to grant read access to usergroup on any cluster node, enter like 'usrgrp1'.
-If some usergroups are not created yet, create the usergroups after configuration if needed. [b] - 8 The installer asks if you want to stop VCS processes.
-Enter y to stop the VCS process. - It stops the VCS processes, uninstalls RPMs, reinstalls or upgrade RPMs, again configures VCS, and starts the processes. - 9 The installer asks if you want to stop VCS processes.
+The installer grants read access to the root users. - Enter the usergroup names separated by spaces that you want to grant read access.
+If you want to grant read access to a usergroup on a specific node, enter like 'usrgrp1@node1', and if you want to grant read access to usergroup on any cluster node, enter like 'usrgrp1'.
+If some usergroups are not created yet, create the usergroups after configuration if needed. [b] - The installer asks if you want to stop VCS processes.
+Enter y to stop the VCS 8 process. - It stops the VCS processes, uninstalls RPMs, reinstalls or upgrades RPMs, again configures VCS, and starts the processes. - 9 The installer asks if you want to stop VCS processes.
 Enter y to stop the VCS process.